youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 ### Configuration

 As mentioned above, the basic configuration for a Hugo website is specified in the `config.toml` file.
 Hugo's [Getting Started documentation](https://gohugo.io/getting-started/configuration/) covers configuration in detail.
 The configuration for this blog is a basic, but functional, configuration.
-It looks like this (<i style="color:#1E90FF;">remember, `smith` is our fictional Github account name, you'll need to replace it with your own account name</i>):
+It looks like this (<i style="color:#1E90FF;">remember, `smith` is our fictional GitHub account name, you'll need to replace it with your own account name</i>):

 ```
 baseurl = "https://smith.github.io"